reboot-studio-code/nextjs-notion-oauth-pkce-proxy/README.md

 ## Deploy on Vercel

-The easiest way to deploy the proxy is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
+The easiest way to deploy the proxy is using [Vercel](https://vercel.com) from the creators of Next.js.